 TCM involves several types of treatments.
 We can’t outline all the research into these treatments here.
 But you can look at evidence for individual therapies used in TCM in our sections about

 Most research so far has focused on acupuncture and Chinese herbal remedies.
 Some studies suggest that acupuncture may be useful for a number of different conditions, but we need more research.
-There is some evidence that some herbs used in Chinese herbal medicine may help to treat cancer or to control symptoms or side effects.
+There is some evidence that some herbs used in Chinese herbal medicine may help to control the symptoms of cancer or side effects of treatment.
 But most studies have been of poor quality and so we can't be sure how reliable they are.
 Further research is currently under way.

 Many people assume that because a product is marketed as natural or herbal, this means it’s safe to use.
 Some Chinese herbal medicines are safe but others can have serious and dangerous side effects.
-Some herbal medicines may interact with treatments from your doctor, including chemotherapy, radiotherapy, biological therapy or hormone therapy.
+Some herbal medicines may interact with treatments from your doctor, including cancer drugs or radiotherapy.
 Or they may affect the way drugs are broken down by your body, or the way drugs are carried around your body.

 The Medicines and Healthcare products Regulatory Agency (MHRA) regulates the registration of herbal products in the UK.
 You can find information on its website about

 - The safety of Chinese herbal medicines including what you need to know as a consumer

 Companies making herbal products bought over the counter in health food shops and pharmacies have to meet quality standards.
 They also need to provide information about their product, including the exact content and dose of the product and how safe it is.
 It is important to use only herbal products that are registered under the Traditional Herbal Remedies (THR) scheme.
 Remedies that are registered under the scheme have a THR mark and symbol on the packaging.
 THR products have been tested for quality and safety.